nsviel/-Obstacle-Control_interface_module/README.md

 </details>
 <details><summary> ___ Docker ___ </summary>

-If you prefer a docker image:
+You can use a docker image with:

 ```
 cd docker
 ./build.sh
 ./run.sh
 ```

 </details>

 ## Documentation